 Information is a vital tool in the effort to help men overcome eating disorders.
 Understanding the facts about the types of eating disorders that impact men is an important first step.
-At Carolina House Eating Disorder Treatment Center, we’re proud to be a source of eating disorder information and treatment for men throughout North Carolina and South Carolina.
+At Carolina House Eating Disorder Treatment Center, we’re proud to be a source of eating disorder information and treatment for men throughout the country.

 Get the facts about the types of eating disorders that affect men

 Contrary to a common misperception, women and girls are not the only people who are at risk for developing eating disorders.
 This section contains information about several common types of eating disorders that affect men:

 Anorexia nervosa: Men who have this form of eating disorder take extreme measures to avoid weight gain.
 Weight-related fears can prompt males who have this type of eating disorder to follow a dangerously restrictive diet.
 Men who have anorexia may feel compelled to use laxatives or diuretics.
 They may also feel an overwhelming urge to exercise excessively.

 Unfortunately, no matter how much weight they lose, men who have this type of eating disorder will still see themselves as fat, and will feel forced to engage in dangerous weight-loss behaviors.
 This form of disordered eating can put men in danger of experiencing a wide range of negative outcomes.
 No form of mental illness has a higher mortality rate than anorexia.

 Bulimia nervosa: Men who develop this type of eating disorder will engage in two types of behaviors: bingeing and purging.
 During a binge, the man will eat excessively, often rapidly.
 He will often consume much more than he had intended, and may feel powerless to stop.
 After the binge, he will attempt to prevent weight gain by purging.